AMD takes on Intel at CES 2020 with Ryzen 4000 mobile CPUs for laptops

 AMD also showed off charts showing the performance gap these new processors offer over Intel's Ice Lake processors, including a huge 90% increase over the Intel Core i7 1065G7 in the CInebench R20 nt benchmark.

-The AMD Ryzen 7 4800U will appear first in the Asus Zephyrus G14 laptop, which is coming February 2020, and weighs just 3.5lbs.
+The AMD Ryzen 7 4800U will appear first in the Asus Zephyrus G14 laptop, which is 'coming soon', and weighs just 3.5lbs.

 Coming for Comet Lake